djbyrne/core_rl/algos/per_dqn/README.md

 ### PER Memory Buffer

 First step is to replace the standard experience replay buffer with the prioritized experience replay buffer.
 This is pretty large (100+ lines) so I wont go through it here.
-The buffer can be found in algos/common/memory.py .
-This implementation is a naive version using a List buffer.
-A better method would be to use a Tree structure.
+There are two buffers implemented.
+The first is a naive list based buffer found in memory.PERBuffer and the second is more efficient buffer using a Sum Tree datastructure.

+The list based version is simpler, but has a sample complexity of O(N).
+The Sum Tree in comparison has a complexity of O(1) for sampling and O(logN) for updating priorities.

 ### Update loss function